metalama/website/features/code-generation/override.md

 toc: false
 ---

-Most code generation techniques allow you to _add new classes_ to a project or to _extend partial classes_.
-However, they don't let you inject new behaviors into existing methods, properties, or fields.
+{: .intro }
 Metalama is the only on-the-fly tool that also allows you to add behaviors to existing hand-written code.
+Other C# generators  allow you to _add new classes_ to a project or to _extend partial classes_, but don't let you inject new behaviors into existing methods, properties, or fields.

 This ability is essential to implement features like instrumentation (logging, metrics), exception handling (retry, throttling), observability (`INotifyPropertyChanged`), thread synchronization (locking), and so on.